-As recommended for other biologic immunosuppressive agents such as RoActemra, patients should be screened for latent TB infection prior to starting RoActemra therapy.
+As recommended for other biologic treatments, all patients should be screened for latent TB infection prior to starting RoActemra therapy.
 Patients with latent TB should be treated with standard anti-mycobacterial therapy before initiating RoActemra.
 Prescribers are reminded of the risk of false negative tuberculin skin and interferon-gamma TB blood test results, especially in patients who are severely ill or immunocompromised.